Families and households in the UK: 2024

 Children

-"Dependent children" are those living in families who are either aged under 16 years, or aged 16 to 18 years and who are in full-time education, excluding children aged 16 to 18 years who have a spouse, partner or child living in the household.
-"Non-dependent children" are those living with their parent(s) and who are either aged 19 years or over and have no spouse, partner or child living in the household or aged 16 to 18 years and who are not in full-time education and have no spouse, partner or child living in the household.
+"Dependent children" are those living in families who are either aged under 16 years or aged 16 to 18 years and who are in full-time education, excluding children aged 16 to 18 years who have a partner or child living in the household.
+"Non-dependent children" are those living with their parent(s) and who are either aged 19 years or over and have no partner or child living in the household, or who are aged 16 to 18 years and are not in full-time education and have no partner or child living in the household.
 Non-dependent children are often called adult children.

 Household